About the OpenSearch OR1 instance family announced at re:Invent

 Cost comparison with existing instance families

-The vCPU:Memory ratio is 1:8, so compared to the R series, the pricing is approximately 1.25 times higher than the R series.
+The vCPU:Memory ratio is 1:8, so we'll compare it to the r series.
+The pricing is approximately 1.25 times higher than the r series.

-Additionally, there will be an additional charge for S3 backup storage.
+Additionally, there will be an extra charge for S3 backup storage.

-Simply replacing it like this will not result in cost savings.
+Simply replacing it in this way will not result in cost reduction.

 Reducing the number of replicas

-Reducing the number of replicas provides the following benefits:
+Reducing the number of replicas offers the following benefits:

 Reducing the number of CPUs

-As mentioned above, the indexing load can be reduced, so the number of CPUs can be reduced by reducing the number of nodes and scaling down the instance size.
+As mentioned above, this reduces the indexing load, allowing you to reduce the number of CPUs by decreasing the number of nodes or scaling down the instance size.

 Points to note about OR1